 Maintenance of neuronal health is critical to preserving normal neuronal and brain function.
-Several neurodegenerative diseases, such as AD, PDD, MS, and ALS, share a common consequence of continued neuronal damage and death that ultimately lead to progressive impairment of the neuronal network and loss of both cognitive and general functions.
+Several neurodegenerative diseases, such as AD, PDD/DLB, MS, and ALS, share a common consequence of continued neuronal damage and death that ultimately lead to progressive impairment of the neuronal network and loss of both cognitive and general functions.
 Globally, these diseases affect millions of people.

 AD, our initial focus, is a progressive dementia caused by widespread neurodegeneration.
 The causal pathophysiological mechanism of AD has yet to be identified.
 This fundamental lack of understanding, combined with the complex range of pathological features, has led to a history of late-stage drug development failures.
-Regardless of the underlying pathology, it has been established that the loss of synaptic density and breakdown of the neuronal network leads to cognitive impairment in subjects with AD and other forms of dementia.
+Regardless of the underlying pathology, it has been established that the loss of synaptic density and breakdown of the neuronal network lead to cognitive impairment in subjects with AD and other forms of dementia.

 There is a vast unmet need for effective pharmacological treatment for AD.
-Despite significant investments in drug discovery programs and strategies to treat AD there have been no approved therapeutics developed that can boost cognition, alter the course of the disease, and provide long-term symptomatic improvement.
-There are currently four marketed drugs for the management of AD symptoms: donepezil, galantamine, and rivastigmine (all acting on cholinergic pathways) and memantine (targeting the NMDA receptor and glutaminergic pathways).
-The long-term efficacy for these drugs has not been proven and they provide only temporary and modest clinical improvement.
+Despite significant investments in drug discovery programs and strategies to treat AD, there have been no approved therapeutics developed that can boost cognition, alter the course of the disease, and provide long-term symptomatic improvement.
+There are currently four marketed drugs for the management of AD symptoms: donepezil, galantamine, and rivastigmine (all acting on cholinergic neurotransmission) and memantine (targeting the NMDA receptor and glutamatergic neurotransmission/excitotoxicity).
+Beyond 6 to 12 months, the long-term efficacy for all of these drugs has not been proven; they can provide only temporary and modest clinical improvement.

-Additionally, there are currently a number of experimental therapeutic agents for AD in various stages of development with clinical testing directed towards amyloid-beta, or $A\beta$, clearance, and inhibition of Tau protein aggregation or phosphorylated-Tau, or pTau, clearance.
-Recent clinical failures involving $A\beta$ clearance highlight the incomplete understanding of the pathological processes in AD and clearly demonstrate the need for novel strategies to fight the disease.
+Additionally, Aduhelm, which recently received accelerated approval due to effects on a biomarker directed to clear amyloid beta, or $A\beta$, may have potential as a disease-modifying therapy, though impact on clinical efficacy has yet to be firmly established.
+Several other experimental therapeutic agents directed towards $A\beta$ clearance, and inhibition of Tau protein aggregation or phosphorylated-Tau, or pTau, clearance for AD, are in various stages of clinical development.
+Though Aduhelm has been approved by the FDA, its early adoption has been limited.
+And with several other clinical failures involving $A\beta$ clearance, this highlights the incomplete understanding of the pathological processes in AD and clearly demonstrate the need for novel strategies to fight the disease effectively.